 There are many measures taken to keep the food and pharmaceutical industries going during this corona crisis.
 This is of course evident, since these sectors are crucial to provide for the population and to avert the crisis we are dealing with at the same time.
 But what is often forgotten, is that these industries are very dependent on salt.
 Not only is salt an essential raw material at the beginning of the production chain, it is also one of the cheapest.
 Want to buy a ton of salt?
 That’s sometimes already possible for a number of euros with only two digits.

 Not many people are aware that salt is an essential raw material for the production of many everyday products.
 Apart from being used for food and de-icing, salt is also used in no less than 14,000 applications.
 “For example, hospitals need soft, decalcified water for kidney dialysis machines.
-Without softening salt, water softeners cannot function,” says COO of ZOUTMAN Bert Lamote.
+Without water softener salt, water softeners cannot function,” says COO of ZOUTMAN Bert Lamote.
 As a salt producer, ZOUTMAN is aware of its crucial societal role: “Many companies would quickly come to a standstill if we would no longer be able to distribute salt due to the corona crisis, including companies in crucial industries such as the food and pharmaceutical industry.”

 For years, ZOUTMAN has been investing greatly in its production process to guarantee continuity.
 “Each year we invest 10% of our turnover in new machines, technologies and maintenance,” Lamote continues.
 “ZOUTMAN is solid enough to withstand the current crisis with flying colours.”
 ZOUTMAN’s production is automated to such an extent that it is possible to control the entire production line with just a few operators – and that at a large distance from each other.
 Also, strict hygiene measures are already deeply ingrained in their corporate culture.
 All of this is why currently the salt manufacturer only experiences little hindrance due to the crisis.
 Their stocks are kept at maximum level, and the transporters can also still keep up with the work.